Human-Robot Interaction — An Introduction

 Merel Keijsers

-Merel Keijsers is an assistant professor in psychology at John Cabot University in Rome, Italy.
+Merel Keijsers Merel Keijsers is an assistant professor in psychology at John Cabot University in Rome, Italy.
 Her training is in social psychology and statistics, and she completed her PhD on the topic of robot bullying at the University of Canterbury, New Zealand.
-For her PhD she studied what conscious and subconscious psychological processes drive people to abuse and bully robots; recently she has gained an interest in how robots influence the way humans view themselves.
+For her PhD, she studied what conscious and subconscious psychological processes drive people to abuse and bully robots; recently, she has gained an interest in how robots influence the way humans view themselves.
 More generally, having a background in social psychology, she is mainly interested in the similarities and differences in how people deal with robots versus other humans.

 Selma Šabanović